pywbem/pywbemtools/docs/pywbemclicommands.rst

 it must a) enumerate all classes in the namespace, b) enumerate the instances for each class.

-See :ref:`pywbemcli instance count --help` for details.
+See :ref:`pywbemcli instance count --help` for the exact help output of the command.

 .. _`Instance create command`: